YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

     cd ../issue-tracker.<<version>>.tst.<<owner>>

 #### 8.16.2.
-Check that all the files in the deployment package are the same as those in the latest commit of the dev git branch.
+Check that all the files in the deployment pacakge are the same as those in the latest commit of the dev git branch.
-Deploy to the test environment as follows:
+Deploy to the test environmen as follows:

     # deploy to the tst environment
     bash src/bash/issue-tracker/issue-tracker.sh -a to-tst